Holcomb Awards Committee

 - Curriculum vitae—Include a curriculum vitae that includes education, skills and experience.
 In addition to the basics, the CV should include research and teaching experience, publications relevant to the project, grants and fellowships, professional associations and licenses, awards and other information relevant to the funding for which you are applying.
 Make sure dates on all publications are included.
 The CV should highlight the applicant’s publications that are relevant to the proposed work.

 - Appendix A (Report on previous HAC-funded research)—Applicants who have previously received a faculty research grant (or summer faculty fellowship or instructional development grant) must include a report on the results of work funded by the most recent HAC grant, and (if applicable) how the new work relates to the previous project.
-If not already previously submitted to the BIRS office, reports should also be sent to BIRS@butler.edu .
+If not already previously submitted to OSP, reports should also be sent to OSP@butler.edu.

 - Appendix B (Report on extramural grant applications)—Applicants who have received three or more faculty research grants must provide either evidence that they have sought outside funding to support their work, or show significant output from past grants, including published articles and peer-reviewed presentations at major professional conferences.